 You can forget about traipsing off-road in the F-Pace SVR – this is an SUV built for autobahn storming, not hauling horse boxes across muddy fields.

-The Jaguar F-Pace SVR isn’t quite as good at carrying three passengers in the back at once as the Mercedes, but there’s still enough space for two adults to stretch out.
+The Jaguar F-Pace SVR isn’t quite as good at carrying three passengers in the back at once as the Mercedes-AMG GLC63, but there’s still easily enough space for two adults to stretch out.
 The boot’s pretty roomy too, so you’ll be able to chuck in a set of golf clubs without flipping the back seats down.

 However, the way the Jaguar F-Pace SVR drives will make you want to carry on past the golf course and head straight for your favourite deserted back road.
 Every slight prod of the throttle is accompanied by a raucous yell from the exhaust and a delicious combination of bassy rumbles and high-pitched whines from the supercharged V8.

-Unlike many fast SUVs, the Jaguar F-Pace SVR isn’t overly firm over rough roads.
+Unlike many fast SUVs, the Jaguar F-Pace SVR isn’t overly firm over rough roads, and it’s even more comfortable for 2021.
 Even in Dynamic mode, it irons out bumps impressively well and there isn’t a great deal of wind or tyre noise to worry about – even if you pay extra for the optional 22-inch alloy wheels.
-Stick it in its most comfortable setting, and besides its rather excessive fuel consumption and noisy V8 engine, there’s little to tell you that you aren’t cruising along in a regular F-Pace.
+Stick it in its most comfortable setting, and besides its rather excessive fuel consumption and rorty V8 engine, there’s little to tell you that you aren’t cruising along in a regular F-Pace.

 This is what makes the Jaguar F-Pace SVR such an appealing SUV.
 It’s a very comfortable cross-country cruiser but, at the flick of a switch, it’ll put an embarrassingly big grin on your face.
 Handy when you find yourself faced with an empty stretch of road – or better still, a tunnel.